-The underwriters initially propose to offer the notes directly to the public at the public offering price listed on the cover page of this prospectus and to dealers at a price less a concession not in excess of 1.8% of the principal amount of the notes.
+The underwriters initially propose to offer the notes directly to the public at the public offering price listed on the cover page of this prospectus.
 After the initial offering of the notes, the offering price and other selling terms may from time to time be varied by the underwriters.

-We have granted the underwriters a 13-day option to purchase up to an additional \$18,000,000 aggregate principal amount of notes from us to cover sales of notes that exceed the principal amount of notes specified above.
+We have granted the underwriters a 13-day option to purchase up to an additional \$15,000,000 aggregate principal amount of notes from us to cover sales of notes that exceed the principal amount of notes specified above.
 If any additional notes are purchased with this over-allotment option, the underwriters will offer such additional notes on the same terms as those on which the notes are being offered.

 The following table shows the total underwriting discounts and commissions to be paid to the underwriters by us in respect of the notes.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option to purchase up to an additional \$18,000,000 aggregate principal amount of the notes.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option to purchase up to an additional \$15,000,000 aggregate principal amount of the notes.

-Paid by Take-Two Interactive Software, Inc.
+- Paid by Take-Two Interactive Software, Inc.

-1 No exercise Full exercise
+No exercise Full exercise

-Total \$ 3,600,000 \$ 4,140,000
+Total \$ \$

-In addition, we estimate that the expenses of this offering payable by us, other than underwriting discounts and commissions, will be approximately \$600,000.
+In addition, we estimate that the expenses of this offering payable by us, other than underwriting discounts and commissions, will be approximately \$600.000.